funkhaus/fill-template/README.md

 Quickly generate WP login CSS files for Funkhaus projects.

 ## How
-1. `sudo npm install funkhaus-format-login -g`
+1. `sudo npm install fill-template -g`
 1. Open Terminal and move to the desired directory
-1. `funkhaus-format-login` and follow instructions
+1. `fill-template` and follow instructions

 That's it!